pybricks/pybricks-api/doc/api/start_ev3/start_ev3_upgrade.rst

 MicroPython v1.0.
 We'll explain what's changed and how you can upgrade to benefit from the latest improvements.

-If you are a new user and you just got started using version 2.0, you may skip this section.
+If you are a new user and you just got started using version 2.0, you can skip this page.

 Upgrading the microSD Card
 -----------------------------------------